NoMoreFood/putty-cac/README.md

 # PuTTY CAC

-PuTTY CAC is a fork of the PuTTY, a popular Secure Shell (SSH) terminal.
+PuTTY CAC is a fork of PuTTY, a popular Secure Shell (SSH) terminal.
 PuTTY CAC adds the ability to use the Windows Certificate API (CAPI) or a Public Key Cryptography Standards (PKCS) library to perform SSH public key authentication using a private key associated with a certificate that is stored on a hardware token.

 PuTTY CAC can be used with many types of cryptographic tokens such as Yubikeys and popular smart card models.
 The 'CAC' in 'PuTTY CAC' refers to Common Access Card, a smart card token used for US Government facilities which was one of the initial drivers for the development of PuTTY CAC.